KanishkaSingh2396/Foodie-Fi_CaseStudy/README.md

 ```
 ![image](https://user-images.githubusercontent.com/89623051/142486014-2ede96da-8f45-41e7-843f-b98b8c6b2d4a.png)

---Question 9 How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
+##### Question 9 How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?

 ```sql
 with base as (